glassbeadsoftware/snapmail-cli/README.md

 Tab key to toggle between edit blocks.
 Up/Down keys to select a contact.
-Enter to toggle contact send state (to, cc, bcc)
+Enter to toggle contact send state (to, cc, bcc).
-When no block is selected use Enter or Insert key to send mail Attachment must be a valid path on drive.
+When no block is selected use Enter or Insert key to send mail.
+Attachment must be a valid path on drive.

 ![screenshot-write](/sshots/snap-write.png)